graphhopper/directions-api-js-client/README.md

 ## Dependencies

-The API depends on superagent which is packaged into the graphhopper-client.js.
+The API depends on superagent and bluebird which are packaged into the graphhopper-client.js.

 The demo uses a couple of dependencies, but they are not required for requests to the API.